Andr3w0w3n/BNRQ/README.md

 ***Build0.2***: This is a more functional version of the render queue.
 The rendering is done by a built in script and is more controllable.
 	There are also more errors caught and more information displayed for the user.

+## Use:

+## Licensing references
+### PyQt License

+This application uses PyQt, which is licensed under the GNU General Public License (GPL) or a commercial license.
+Please refer to the [PyQt License](https://riverbankcomputing.com/software/pyqt/license) for more details.